 Information with regard to the profitability to the administrator of all ASC plans and the uninsured portions of partially insured plans for which the reporting entity serves as an ASC administrator;

-For the total and each category separately provided: (i) gross reimbursement for medical cost incurred, (ii) gross administrative fees accrued, (iii) other income or expense (including interest paid toor received from plans), (iv) gross expenses incurred (claims and administrative), and (v) total net gain or loss from operations.
+For the total and each category separately provided: (i) gross reimbursement for medical cost incurred, (ii) gross administrative fees accrued, (iii) other amounts received by the insurance reporting entity (including interest paid to the insurer or received from ASC plans), (iv) other amounts paid by the insurance reporting entity (including interest paid to or on behalf of the ASC plans), (v) gross expenses incurred (claims and administrative), and (vi) total net gain or loss from operations.

 Information with regards to Medicare or similarly structured cost based reimbursement contracts shall include: (i) major components of revenue by payor, (ii) receivables from payors with account balances the greater of 10% of gross amounts receivable relating to uninsured accident and health plans or $10,000, (iii) recorded allowances and reserves for adjustment of recorded revenues, (iv) adjustments to revenue resulting from audit of receivables related to revenues recorded in the prior period.